AntAllch/115base/site/src/main-eggs/citadelle-des-morts.md

 - To make sure you don't die, you can one hit kill Zombies on the way to the dragon and it will fully restore your health

-- MAKE SURE YOU DONT RUN OUT OF HEALTH OTHERWISE IT WILL END YOUR GAME
+- <span class='note-text'>MAKE SURE YOU DONT RUN OUT OF HEALTH OTHERWISE IT WILL END YOUR GAME</span>

 - Once you have done all 3, the Dragon will breath fire on your sword and you can pick up your Upgraded sword